jamesoh3928/MoonRust/docs/Final.md

 local b = 3
 g()
 ```
-should print `1 nil`, but the explained design will print `1 3` because the captured scope can access variables that are defined in the scope even though they are defined after the function definition.
+should print `1 nil`, but the explained design will print `1 3` because the captured scope can access variables that are defined in the scope even though they are defined after the closure definition.
 The solution to this problem was having multiple `EnvTable` to represent one scope instead of one `EnvTable` representing one scope.
 Our `LocalEnv` is defined as a vector of `Option` of `EnvTable`, and scopes will be divided with `None` inside the vector.
 For example, the local environment will look like `LocalEnv: [None, Some(EnvTable1), Some(EnvTable2), None, Some(EnvTable3)]` when `EnvTable1` and `EnvTable2` are in the same scope and `EnvTable3` is in different scope.
 More specifically, our definitions of environment will be the following:
 ```Rust
 pub struct EnvTable<'a>(Rc<RefCell<HashMap<String, LuaValue<'a>>>>);